ionic-team/stencil-playwright/README.md

 # @stencil/playwright

 > [!WARNING]
-> This pacakge has not been released yet.
+> This package has not been released yet.
 Official release and documentation coming soon!

 > [!NOTE]
 > The Stencil Playwright adapter is currently an experimental package.
 Breaking changes may be introduced at any time.